XinFinOrg/Docs-XF/docs/general/faq.md

 	XinFin Network solves some consensus-related security aspects:

-	1. Nothing-at-stake problem: This problem is commonly discussed in PoS-based blockchain consensus and just like 51% attacks in PoW.
+	1. This problem is commonly discussed in PoS-based blockchain consensus and just like 51% attacks in PoW.
 XinFin Network solves it by using Double Validation and Randomization.
 		The details are shown in our technical paper.
 	2. Long-range attacks: Attackers can try to recreate all blocks from a very far position to the current block.
 		Attackers can do that because PoS-based consensus does not require extra-ordinary hashing power to re-write the whole blockchain.
 		XinFin Network addresses by providing finality.
 		Once a block is signed by at least 3/4 masternodes, it is consider irreversible, meaning that any attempt to re-write the blockchain history will be rejected.
-	3. Censorship-resistance: Please [refer to this medium article](https://medium.com/XinFin Network/XinFin Network-vs-eos-io-the-battle-of-posv-vs-dpos-or-just-some-coincidence-of-design-philosophy-b5f606a1e5df) for more detailed analysis
-	4. DDoS and spamming attacks: XinFin Network's transaction fee is not zero (even it is very low), attackers still require a significant amount of XinFin in order to flood the network for only a short time.
+	3. DDoS and spamming attacks: XinFin Network's transaction fee is not zero (even it is very low), attackers still require a significant amount of XDC in order to flood the network for only a short time.

-!!! quote "How does XinFin Network defend against spamming attacks?"
-    XinFin Network has different measures to defend against spamming attacks.

-	For instance, increasing transaction fees for smart contract creation is one of them.
-	The min is 10 XinFin.
-Otherwise an error of smart contract creation cost is under allowance may show up.

 ### Company